Choosing a book topic is a crucial first step to writing and selling your book.

-Unlike an article or an essay, the topic of a nonfiction book has to be big enough to carry for 75,000 or so words.
-Of course, you don't want it to be too broad, either.
+Unlike an article or an essay, the topic of a nonfiction book has to be big enough to carry for 65,000 or so words.
+Of course, you don't want the topic to be too broad, either.

 Let's break it down into a few manageable steps.

 Does your topic appeal to a large, but specific audience?
 Or is it aimed at a small target?